Centennial Exposition: Exhibits

-The right arm and torch of the Statue of Liberty were showcased at the exposition.
+The right arm and torch of the Statue of Liberty (formally Liberty Enlightening the World) were showcased at the exposition.
 For a fee of 50 cents, visitors could climb the ladder to the balcony, and the money raised this way was used to fund the pedestal for the statue.

 Technologies introduced at the fair include the Corliss Steam Engine.
 Pennsylvania Railroad displayed the John Bull steam locomotive that was originally built in 1831.
 The Waltham Watch Company displayed the first automatic screw-making machinery and won the Gold Medal in the first international watch precision competition.
 Until the start of 2004, many of the exposition's exhibits were displayed in the Smithsonian Institution's Arts and Industries Building in Washington, D.C., adjacent to the Castle building.

 The German Empire, which had recently been founded after the German victory in the Franco-Prussian War of 1870–71, did not send a very big contribution.
 Its main contributor were the Krupp steelworks, which sent in 37 civilian (mainly railway) items and 9 artillery items.
 Its big 35.5 cm gun of 57t was the showpiece of its contribution and drew quite some attention.
 It was kind of a tradition for Krupp to promote its trade mark by exhibiting its heaviest gun at each world's fair.
 However, the Philadelphia 57t gun was considerably lighter than the British 40 cm gun of 80t which was made at the same time.

 The French contribution centered on art.
 Its showpiece was the Gothic Revival high altar that Edward Sorin, founder of University of Notre Dame, had commissioned from the workshop of Désiré Froc-Robert & Sons in Paris.
 After the exposition, the altar was installed at the Basilica of the Sacred Heart on Notre Dame's campus where it remains to this day.